SpudGunMan/bapi/README.md

 Additionally fast install profiles are new! (but not setup fully yet) Quickly deploy a common group of applications which fast installs the critical components for typical EMCOMM work so you dont need to worry.

 ## Install
+This script tries to keep as small of a footprint as possible, please make sure to have the newest packages installed for your 20.0.0 or greater OS, by running a `sudo apt-get upgrade`.

 From a local graphical session terminal window, one line install the following ..
 ***A one-liner install for copy and paste*** (use the github copy quciklink!)
 ```
 cd $HOME && git clone https://github.com/spudgunman/bapi $HOME/bapi && $HOME/bapi/bapi.sh
 ```
-***if you dont want the preloaded dev-package tools SKIP DEV INSTALLL*** These are the tools needed to build most of the projects here, option given if your dev tools differ.
+***if you don't want the preloaded dev-package tools SKIP DEV INSTALLL*** These are the tools needed to build most of the projects here, option given if your dev tools differ.
 By installing flrig or hamlib you .. also install the same tools and they are basically required to use the other tools so this option is just to skip loading if you want!

 ### Additional Install Guidance
 If long term stability is your goal - recommendations are to NOT update the OS, or the packages in this project after stable functionality is reached.
 This creates your own distribution which you can replicate or multiply.
-Helpfull for EMCOM work.
+Helpful for EMCOM work.
 Build an external hard disk image with this tool to boot a spare or work laptop from!

 If you have issues make sure your running the newest code, and OS! `git pull`, and `sudo apt-get update -y && sudo apt-get upgrade -y` if you really get stuck you can start over `mv $HOME/bapi $HOME/bapi.old` and git clone again.
 Or try a `git reset --hard` followed by a `git pull`.